Freezer friendly overnight blueberry granola rye waffles to help you tackle busy mornings with ease. Pop in the iron, eat and go!

 - Remove the batter 30-40 minutes before you’re ready to cook so it can soften and come to room temperature.

-- Spoon the batter over the iron, spread it out a bit and top with a few blueberries and 1 tbsp of granola before closing the lid.
-Bake according to manufacturers instructions and place on a baking sheet in an oven set to 250 to keep warm until ready to eat.
+- Spoon the batter over the waffle iron, spread it out a bit and top with a few blueberries and 1 tablespoon of granola before closing the lid.
+Bake according to manufacturers instructions and place on a baking sheet in an oven set to 250°F (120°C) to keep warm until ready to eat.

 - Spread waffles with some peanut butter and top with maple syrup and blueberries to serve.